 Dana Investment Advisors, Inc. ("Dana") is an independent investment management firm that was founded and began managing assets in 1980.
 On April 1, 1985, the Firm was incorporated under the same name and elected treatment as a Sub Chapter S Corporation.
-Also on that date Dana became an SEC registered investment advisor under the Investment Advisors Act of 1940.
+Also on that date, Dana became an SEC registered investment advisor under the Investment Advisors Act of 1940.

 Dana's principal owners are: Mark R. Mirsberger and Jerome (Joe) Veranth.
 Dana has been 100% employee owned since inception.
-Dana currently has broad ownership spread throughout all senior management and portfolio management staff, as well as other professionals, in the form of voting and nonvoting stock.
+Dana currently has broad ownership spread throughout senior management and portfolio management staff, as well as other professionals, in the form of voting and nonvoting stock.
 We expect continued dispersion of employee ownership as part of our employee retention and long-term succession plan.

 Dana is primarily engaged in the business of furnishing "investment supervisory services" to clients, which is defined as the giving of continuous advice to clients as to the investment of funds on the basis of individual needs of each client.
 Investment supervisory services may be provided on a discretionary or non-discretionary basis.
-As of December 31, 2019, Dana managed \$4,090,807,457 of client discretionary regulatory assets under management and \$458,077,117 of client non-discretionary regulatory assets under management.
-Model Based and Unified Managed Account (UMA) program assets were \$2,593,152,207.
+As of December 31, 2023, Dana managed \$3,963,389,595 of client discretionary regulatory assets under management and \$542,022,497 of client non-discretionary regulatory assets under management.
+Model Based and Unified Managed Account (UMA) program assets were \$2,135,030,593.
 Dana may provide advisory services for clients that do not involve direct investment supervision as is the case in Model Based and UMA program portfolio arrangements traded by third parties.
-Dana does not have final trading authority on Model Based and UMA program portfolios traded by third parties and therefore these assets are excluded from Dana's regulatory assets under management.
+Dana does not have final trading authority on Model Based and UMA program portfolios traded by third parties; therefore, these assets are excluded from Dana's regulatory assets under management.

-Dana does not issue periodic publications relating to securities on a subscription basis, nor prepare or issue special reports or analyses relating to securities which are not part of its investment supervisory services, nor prepare or issue any charts, graphs, formulas or other devices which clients may use to evaluate securities.
+Dana does not issue periodic publications relating to securities on a subscription basis, nor prepare or issue special reports, analyses, charts, graphs, formulas, or other devices that clients may use to evaluate securities that are not part of its investment supervisory services.

 At the beginning of each new relationship, a client's overall objectives are explored at length.
 Dana's investment processes are then explained in detail.
-Clients are able to place reasonable restrictions on Dana's investment discretion, to include, limiting investments in certain securities and types of securities.
+Clients are able to place reasonable restrictions on Dana's investment discretion, to include limiting investments in certain securities and types of securities.
 Any such restrictions must be communicated to Dana in writing.
 Either the client's own Investment Policy Statement or Dana's completed Account Guidelines Form is used to identify where Dana's investment processes could help clients achieve their overall investment objectives while taking into account any stated restrictions.
-This process helps to outline among other things: the client's investment time horizon, potential cash flow needs, and comfort level with the return volatility of the proposed investment process.
+Among other things, this process helps to outline the client's investment time horizon, potential cash flow needs, and comfort level with the return volatility of the proposed investment process.
 Because market conditions and security valuations are constantly changing, the overall suitability of the investment process is periodically re-assessed and any required changes to the original allocation are made at that time.

-Dana participates as an investment manager for multiple wrap fee programs that are sponsored by third party institutions.
+Dana participates as an investment manager for multiple wrap fee programs that are sponsored by third-party institutions.
 Dana does not sponsor its own wrap fee program.
 Investment management provided to wrap fee clients is substantially the same as that provided to non-wrap fee clients.
 However, practical restraints to the management of wrap fee accounts may exist.
 Most notably, the smaller asset value of certain wrap fee accounts may result in a higher concentration of individual portfolio holdings.
-In addition, administrative restrictions imposed by wrap fee sponsors can result in differences as well.
+Administrative restrictions imposed by wrap fee sponsors can result in differences as well.